Skip Navigation

 Camping Le Clupeau is a family campsite situated near the village of Cherveix-Cubas in the Dordogne region of France.
 The river Auvézère with its reservoir and old mill runs alongside the campsite.
 There are 33 touring pitches with electric hook-up points available (10Amp).
 The pitches are delimited by mature hedging, and mature trees offer shade during the summer.
 Almost half of the pitches can be found along the river, giving great views of the water.

-Flower Camping le Temps de Vivre
+Camping le Port de Limeuil

 Camping le Val de la Marquise